riverback/riverback.github.io/_publications/2024-02-27-paper-Scribble-Hides-Class.md

 ---
-title: "Scribble Hides Class: Promoting Scribble-based Weakly-supervised Semantic Segmentation with Its Class Label"
+title: "Scribble Hides Class: Promoting Scribble-based Weakly-supervised Semantic Segmentation with Its Class Label (AAAI 2024)"
 collection: publications
 permalink: /publication/2024-02-27-paper-Scribble-Hides-Class
 excerpt: 'This paper is about using the class information to promote the performance of scribble-based weakly-supervised semantic segmentation.'
 date: 2024-02-27
-venue: 'AAAI2024'
+venue: 'AAAI'
 paperurl: 'https://arxiv.org/abs/2402.17555'
 #citation: 'Your Name, You.
 (2024). &quot;Paper Title Number 3.&quot; <i>GitHub Journal of Bugs</i>.
 1(3).'
 ---